chrmzn/RepData_PeerAssessment1/PA1_template.md

 ## 6 weekday 00:25:00 1.59035639
 ```

 Then plotting the two against each other we see that during the weekday there is arguably more steps on average in the morning which drops off towards midday.
-Weekends on the otherhand sees more steps later into the evening
+Weekends on the otherhand sees more steps later into the evening.

 ```r